Blog and news

 Moist heat is another option that can help with some of the stiffness or pain.
 This is something that can be really good before a lot of use in the joints, such as first thing in the morning.
 Icing arthritic joints at the end of the day or activities can help.
 It is important to only ice or heat them for no longer than about 20 minutes at a time.
 These are both simple, inexpensive ways to help relieve some pain.

-Cortisone injections is often a treatment method for those with Osteoarthritis.
+Cortisone injection is often a treatment method for those with Osteoarthritis.
 This can help patients regain some range of motion and reduce some pain.
 It is important to note that this does not always work for everyone.

 The things listed above are just a few common, non-surgical methods used to help relieve some pain caused by arthritis in the hand.
-These are good things with which to start once diagnosised with osteoarthritis in the hand.
+These are good things with which to start once diagnosed with osteoarthritis in the hand.
 However, these are not cure-all options and many times patients eventually need something more.

 While these treatments can help the process slow down and relieve some pain, osteoarthritis is currently a disease without a cure.
 Many people will look to surgeons to help assist them when they need more help than what they can do at home.
 Surgery is an option that is used once the conservative treatment methods have failed.
 The goal of surgery can vary.
 Some include: